BobDeng1974/Wima/README.md

 ## Dependencies

-Wima depends on X11, Xinerama, Xcursor, Xi, GLFW, and CMake.
+Wima depends on CMake, X11, Xinerama, Xcursor, Xi, and GLFW.
 On Ubuntu, they can be installed with the following command:

 ```